-Disclosure: Stuart visited Newfoundland and Labrador as a guest of province, which did not review or approve this post.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: Stuart visited Newfoundland and Labrador as a guest of the province, which did not review or approve this post.
+Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 If you’re romantic and looking for a memorable Valentine’s Day drive you could always tour Newfoundland and Labrador’s Avalon Peninsula.
 It offers an opportunity to take your loved one to places such as Cupids, Heart’s Desire and Heart’s Delight.

 There’s something about the place names in this part of Newfoundland and Labrador.
 The Trans-Canada Highway (Highway 1) loops out of St John’s beneath Conception Bay on its near 8,000-kilometre route westward across the continent.

 Turning north, to follow the road hugging the eastern shore of Trinity Bay, you’ll pass one of the many shallow lakes that dot Newfoundland’s landscape.
-Blaketown Pond and is about three kilometres in length.
+Blaketown Pond is about three kilometres in length.
 “Most bodies of fresh water are called ponds.
 They can be 10 metres long and 6 metres wide and they are still called ponds,” says Larry, the tour guide and driver of the minibus in which I’m travelling.

 A quick stop at Dildo